ArgonDesign/alogic/doc/memories.md

 # Distributed memories

 Alogic has native language support for working with distributed memories.
-Alogic distributed memories support immediate, combinatorial reading of an arbitrary number of entries, and sequential writing of a single entry in a single clock cycle.
+Alogic distributed memories support immediate, combinational reading of an arbitrary number of entries, and sequential writing of a single entry in a single clock cycle.